CMSgov/dpc-static-site/src/_pages/api-documentation/get-access-token/create-jwt-manually.md

 {% endcapture %}
 {% include copy_snippet.html code=snippet language="shell" can_copy=true %}

-**Response**

-The API will return `HTTP 200` if the JWT is valid.
+The API will return `200 OK` if the JWT is valid.
 If not it will return an error message.